 Berwick Bank, West Orkney and Salamander are still waiting on determinations from the Scottish Government.
 Their planning applications are in, as is the Mona offshore wind farm, which is in the Irish Sea but comes under Welsh jurisdiction.
 He had attended an issue-specific hearing in Llandudno were he highlighted the concerns of the scallop sector.

 Planning applications expected this year are the Muir Moir, which is in the Turbot Bank area.
-The Caledonia, which is going to be a hybrid and the Moray Firth.
-Ocean plan application is going to be the largest floating off your wind farm in Scottish waters, that's east of Montrose that's going to be between the Morven and Bell Rock sites which is just east of Seagreen.
+The Caledonia, which is going to be a hybrid and the Moray Firth Ocean plan application is going to be the largest floating off your wind farm in Scottish waters, that's east of Montrose that's going to be between the Morven and Bell Rock sites which is just east of Seagreen.

 There's a significant amount of cabling in the next five to ten years.
 Round five, which is the Crown Estate England, the Celtic Sea, successful applicants announced later this year or possibly early 2025.
 Round six will likely affect the scallop sector more than most.
 Draft plan options are already being looked at by the Crown Estate and English waters focusing on the southwest and in the northeast.